cran/walker/README.md

 # NEWS

+### 22.10.2018

+* Pull request by Ben Goodrich for fixing the issue with clang4.
+New version on it's way to CRAN.

 ### 15.10.2018
 * Missing values in response variable are now supported.
 * Added gamma variables to models which can be used to damp the variance of the random walks.